mlswg/mls-protocol/draft-barnes-mls-protocol.md

 private data.
 An initial state, including an initial set of participants, is set up by a group creator using the _Init_ algorithm and based on information pre-published by the initial members.
-The creator sends the _GroupInit_ message to the participants, who can then set up their own group state and derive the same shared key.
+The creator sends the _GroupInit_ message to the participants, who can then set up their own group state and derive the same shared secret.
 Participants then exchange messages to produce new shared states which are causally linked to their predecessors, forming a logical Directed Acyclic Graph (DAG) of states.
 Participants can send _Update_ messages for post-compromise secrecy and new participants can be added or existing participants removed from the group.